-Suicide is consistently a leading cause of death among Albertans ages 30-69, claiming more lives than motor vehicle collisions each year.
-More than 500 people die by suicide every year in Alberta.
-In addition, there are close to 6,000 emergency department visits and close to 2,000 hospitalizations every year for self-inflicted injuries.
+We all have a role to play in suicide prevention.
+Suicide is consistently a leading cause of death among Albertans ages 30-69 and every year more Albertans die by suicide than the number of people who die in motor vehicle collisions.
+In addition, there are close to 6,000 emergency department visits and 2,000 hospitalizations every year for self-inflicted injuries.

 For further information please refer to the The Canadian Association for Suicide Prevention (CASP) website.